 [Utah] said he cast a vote every day he went out in the world and did something.
 If you want to make change, go out and actually do it yourself.
 He didn’t need to hand over any responsibility to politicians.

 Right the fuck on.

 He gave us forty years of songs, stories and activism.
 By anyone’s reckoning, that’s a damned noble life.
-And so, on this fourth anniversary of his passing, let’s keep the flame alive of this keeper-of-the-flame.
+And so, on this fifth anniversary of his passing, let’s keep the flame alive of this keeper-of-the-flame.
 To Utah Phillips: we salute you!